wkhere/stackless/Doc/library/stdtypes.rst

    pair: objects; comparing

 Objects of different types, except different numeric types, never compare equal.
-Furthermore, some types (for example, file objects) support only a degenerate notion of comparison where any two objects of that type are unequal.
+Furthermore, some types (for example, function objects) support only a degenerate notion of comparison where any two objects of that type are unequal.
 The ``<``, ``<=``, ``>`` and ``>=`` operators will raise a :exc:`TypeError` exception when any operand is a complex number, the objects are of different types that cannot